aldi/awesome-bulma/README.md

 - [bulma.io-axure](https://github.com/Code-Mine-Development/Bulma.io-axure) - AxureRP Library with Bulma components
 - [bulma-checkradio](https://wikiki.github.io/form/checkradio) - Make classic checkbox and radio sexier with different colors, sizes, and states
 - [bulma-switch](https://wikiki.github.io/form/switch) - Display the classic checkbox as a switch button with different colors, sizes, and states
+- [bulma-steps (alternative)](https://aramvisser.github.io/bulma-steps/) - Keep track of where you are in multi steps forms and wizards

 ## Contribute